-Refer to section 1.3 of this guideline for the general treatment of reinsurance (registered and unregistered) for the purposes of calculating this risk.
-Regarding specifically the risk mortality component, all intermediate quantities used to determine the mortality capital must be calculated net of all reinsurance that is not deemed to be unregistered reinsurance under section 1.3 of this guideline.
+Refer to section 1.2 for the general treatment of reinsurance (registered and unregistered) for the purposes of calculating this risk.
+Regarding specifically the risk mortality component, all intermediate quantities used to determine the mortality capital must be calculated net of all registered reinsurance.
 Such reinsurance may include modco agreements, provided that the assuming insurer fully takes the agreement into account in its own mortality risk capital calculation.